Looking to find the right online learning platform for you? Today we're comparing Udemy and Udacity.

 Udacity has a much more focused and niche curriculum.
 Most of their courses center around programming and development, artificial intelligence, cloud computing, data science, business, and autonomous systems.
 Generally only tech-related stuff.
 In total,

 Udacity only currently offers about 35 nanodegree programs.
-However, the few courses they do offer are industry-leading programs which are recognized and built by top companies like Google, AT&T, and IBM.
+However, the few courses they do offer are industry-leading programs that are recognized and built by top companies like Google, AT&T, and IBM.

 Udacity also has around 200 completely free courses available, although these don't offer any kind of certificate upon completion.

-Courses that Udacity offer are self-paced to some extent, but it's expected that most students will have a workload of between six and ten hours per week.
+Courses that Udacity offers are self-paced to some extent, but it's expected that most students will have a workload of between six and ten hours per week.

 Here are some examples of courses that are offered on each platform:

 On Udemy, anyone can sign up and become a course instructor.
 As previously mentioned, this can create some inconsistency when it comes to quality from course to course.

 Some courses are presented by field experts and have thousands of reviews, while others seem hastily put together just to make a quick sale.